Starting Your On-Demand Transit Service: Things to Consider

 7. What are the benefits of implementing on-demand transit into the current system?

-A key feature of planning your on-demand transit project is to lay out a roadmap for your vision of the service.
-To make this easier, here are the steps you’ll need to follow to move from an implementation stage to a test run, before rolling it out to the general public at a larger level.
+A key feature of planning your on-demand transit project is to create a roadmap of the service.
+To make this easier, here are the steps to move from an implementation stage to a test run, before rolling it out to the general public.

 Figure 1 – Illustration of the on-demand transit service implementation process.
 Source: CUTA On-Demand Transit Toolkit, May 2022